AmmonK/ammonk.github.io/group_project.md

 ---

-# Creating project boilerplate Step 4, Database
+# Step 4: Pick a Database

 It is recommended to use the database that was outlined in your Back End Foundations course.
 If you would like to use a database not listed, seek instructor approval.
 Any of the databases can be used with any of the back end frameworks.